Speakers

 53127 Bonn

-Cosmetic products and food often gain their originality and their individual profile with their special fragrance and aroma notes, which are composed again and again like works of art by highly paid perfumers and flavourists.
-Which basics are required, which historical references are appealing, which chemistry and which mechanisms are the basis, which material diversity and which overlaps apply to the two large product groups, are illustrated in an overview as an example for each level of knowledge.
+Cosmetic products and food products often gain their originality and individual profile from their special scents and aromas, which are composed again and again by highly paid perfumers and flavourists like works of art.
+The basic principles that are assumed, the historical references that are attractive, the chemistry and mechanisms that are underlying them, the variety of materials and the overlaps that apply to the two large product groups are illustrated in an overview with examples for every level of knowledge.

-Target group: Schoolchildren, especially those from advanced MINT courses, science teachers, school communities, interested scientists, especially chemists
+Target group: Students, especially those taking advanced MINT courses, science teachers, school community, interested scientists, especially chemists

 Duration: 45 minutes